glacials/twos.dev/src/cold/screenshots.md

 We need to break out of the `article` for macOS screenshots only.

-We could to this is to stop the `article` just before the screenshot, then display the image, then start a new `article` afterwards;
+We could stop the `article` just before the screenshot, then display the image, then start a new `article` afterwards;
 however this violates the semantics of the article,